while1malloc0/docdir/README.md

 ## Quickstart

-Running `docdir` on an empty directory with no summary files will simply print the name of the directory.
+Running `docdir` on an empty directory with no description files will simply print the name of the directory.

 ```shell
 $ cd examples/simple